YINI-lang/YINI-spec/YINI spec.md

 ## 8. String Literals ##
 ### 8.1 Strings (Pure) ###
 Strings can either be enclosed in single quotes `'` or double quotes `"`.
-In `YINI` strings are **pure string literals by defalt**, meaning that these strings cannot span over multiple lines, include any whitespaces except blank space <SPACE>, and backslash **`\` is "just a backslash"** character.
+In `YINI` strings are **pure string literals by defalt**, meaning that these strings cannot span over multiple lines, or include any whitespaces except blank space <SPACE>, and backslash **`\` is "just a backslash"** character.
 Also they do not support different escape sequences like newline or tabs, except:
 - String enclosed in single quotes `'`, support only `\'` for `'`
 - String enclosed in double quotes `"`, support only `\"` for `"`

 YINI strings are ideal for file directory paths and the like.
 >myPath = "C:\Users\John Smith"

+### 8.1 Hyper Strings ###
+--TODO--

-### 8.2 Escaped Strings ###
+### 8.3 Escaped Strings ###
-Alternatively YINI support also "normal" strings literals, called C-Strings.
-These strings are prefixed with either `c` or `C` (for classic string).
+Alternatively YINI support also normal ("Classic") string literals, called C-Strings.
+These strings are prefixed with either `c` or `C`.
 All the usual escape sequences" that represents newlines, tabs, backspaces, form-feeds, and so on are supported.

 >myText = c"This is a newline \n and this is a tab \t character."